-Our mission is to improve health and well-being through leadership and advocacy in substance use education, research, clinical care and policy.
+AMERSA’s mission is to improve health and well-being through multidisciplinary leadership in substance use education, research, clinical care and policy.

-In June of 2021, AMERSA’s Board of Directors approved a strategic plan to set a course and guide leadership of the organization through 2024.
-The overarching goals during this time frame are:
+In October 2024, AMERSA’s Board of Directors approved a strategic plan to set a course and guide leadership of the organization through 2028.
+(Click the image to open in a new window.)

 From our founding in 1976, through our impact and on to our vision for the future, read about the history of AMERSA.